microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetests.md

 FLAGS
   -a, --all
       Run on all packages and release groups.
-Cannot be used with --releaseGroup, --packages, or --dir.
+Cannot be used with --dir, --packages, or --releaseGroup.

   -d, --dir=<value>
       Run on the package in this directory.
-Cannot be used with --releaseGroup or --packages.
+Cannot be used with --all, --packages, or --releaseGroup.

   -g, --releaseGroup=<option>
       Run on all packages within this release group.
-Cannot be used with --dir or --packages.
+Cannot be used with --all, --dir, or --packages.
       <options: client|server|azure|build-tools>

   -g, --skipScope=<option>...